 Mr. Vargas can be contacted via AmerVargas at modernbutlers.com

 A: Unfortunately, scratches cannot be removed on silverplated objects – here’s why: Good quality silver is plated with 40 microns (.0015″) of fine silver.
 After plating, the object is given a final polish, which removes some of this silver.
 The piece will then be left with no more silver than the thickness of a plastic grocery bag.
 A scratch is generally deeper than the thickness of the silverplating, so only a quick polishing with a very fine polishing compound is possible in order to brighten the piece.
 Attempting to remove scratches will only cut through the plate and expose the base metal.

 Mr. Herman continues to offer his services to our readers, for any questions you may have about the care of silver.
 Either call him at (800) 339-0417 (USA) or email jeff at hermansilver.com

 The Institute is dedicated to raising service standards by broadly disseminating the mindset and skills of that time-honored, quintessential service provider, the British Butler, adapted to the needs of modern employers and guests in staffed homes, luxury hotels, resort, spas, retirement communities, jets, yachts, & cruise ships around the world.

-- The Modern Butlers’ Journal for Service Professionals Worldwide, June 2013 June 1, 2013
+- The Modern Butlers’ Journal for Service Professionals Worldwide, December 2013 November 24, 2013

-- The Modern Butlers’ Journal for Service Professionals Worldwide, May, 2013 May 1, 2013
+- The Modern Butlers’ Journal for Service Professionals Worldwide, November 2013 November 1, 2013

-- The Modern Butlers’ Journal for Service Professionals Worldwide, March, 2013 March 1, 2013
+- The Modern Butlers’ Journal for Service Professionals Worldwide, October 2013 October 1, 2013

-- The Modern Butlers’ Journal for Service Professionals Worldwide, February, 2013 January 30, 2013
+- The Modern Butlers’ Journal for Service Professionals Worldwide, September 2013 September 1, 2013